chriskirknielsen/dotcom-2024/src/content/projects/codepen-generators/index.md

 Oh and pretty cool thing: Tycho himself retweeted my generator!

-{% image "./tycho-retweet.jpg", "A Twitter app notification saying ISO50 (Tycho's Twitter handle) has retweeted a tweet of mine linking to the Tycho Art Generator", "The ultimate seal of approval", { width: 800, height: 580 } %}
+{% image "./tycho-retweet.jpg" | toRoot, "A Twitter app notification saying ISO50 (Tycho's Twitter handle) has retweeted a tweet of mine linking to the Tycho Art Generator", "The ultimate seal of approval", { width: 800, height: 580 } %}